dtudk/pythonsupport-page/docs/uninstall/uninstall-conda.rst

          conda activate base

-2. Open your control panel, and press uninstall application
+2. Open your control panel, and press *Uninstall application*

-3. Find all the applications regarding Anaconda (and Miniconda), right click on them and press uninstall.
+3. Find all the applications regarding Anaconda (and Miniconda), right click on them and press *Uninstall*.

 MacOS and Linux